fizzwidget/faction-friend/readme.txt

 		- tooltip
 			- note base UI already provides tooltip only when paragon
 		- right click for faction menu
-			- menu tree for all factions
+			- menu tree for all factions?
 			- recent factions list
+	- reputation pane
+		- potential gains tooltip
+		-
+	- auto hide maxed factions
 	- chat message parsing / watch bar switching handle major factions (renown)
-	- switch watch bar on tabard equip (or retire that?)
 	- ???
 	- profit!

 - Modifies the default UI's reputation-related chat messages to add a hyperlink for the relevant faction.
 	- Click to open the default UI's Reputation pane and reveal that faction.
 	- If you also have Fizzwidget HoverTips installed, mousing over the link shows a tooltip with reputation info.
-	- A new settings option, "Modify chat window output", controls both this and the existing feature for showing the number of gains to reach the next threshold.
-	- Counting repeat gains to the next threshold now includes "paragon" factions (which provide repeatable rewards for reputation gain past Exalted).
+- Reputation-gain chat messages still count the number of repeated gains needed to reach the next threshold.
+(Only 4,396 pirates left to kill before that other cartel stops hating you!)
+This now also supports "paragon" factions (which provide repeatable rewards for continuing to gain reputation after reaching Exalted), showing the number of repetitions needed to reach the next reward.
-- When gaining reputation with several factions at once, we switch the reputation watch bar to whichever faction gained the most.
+- When gaining reputation with multiple factions at once, we switch the reputation watch bar to whichever faction gained the most.
-- Zone-based reputation bar switching now accounts for named subzones; for example, entering the Fang'rila area in Tanaan Jungle (Warlords of Draenor) will watch Saberstalkers reputation.

-- TODO new feature ideas
-	- open blizz rep window to expansion of current zone
+- Removed some older features for which it's cumbersome to maintain support:
+	- Switching reputation watch bar when entering certain zones
+	- Switching reputation watch bar when equipping certain tabards
 - Uses Blizzard's built-in Settings UI system (searchable; less library dependencies).
 	- Note for non-English players: text for existing settings has changed.
 Where the sense of the English text is different from before, I've deactivated old localizations; for others, the new UI may truncate settings text.
 (If you'd like to help with localization, visit https://github.com/fizzwidget/faction-friend!)